Alicia Olatuja

 “I see myself as a prism,” Olatuja says, “just as light goes into a prism and then scatters in different colors, that’s pretty much what I've always focused on being able to do as an artist, regardless of what genre I’m singing.”

-Reeves recommended Olatuja to her friend, pianist-composer Billy Childs.
-In 2014, he released Map to the Treasure: Reimagining Laura Nyro, which also featured Reeves.
-Olatuja sang with Child’s touring ensemble performing music from that recording.
-Olatuja would go on to work with many other artists.
-She recorded on bassist Christian McBrides’ recording, The Movement Revisited: A Portrait of Four Icons.
-Olatuja has also worked with gospel singer Bebe Winans, R&B legend Chaka Khan, organist Dr. Lonnie Smith, trumpeter Chris Botti, drummer Ulysses Owens, Jr. on his Songs of Freedom, a Jazz at Lincoln Center commissioned project, which featured the music of Abbey Lincoln, Joni Mitchell and Nina Simone, Carnegie Hall’s NYO Jazz Orchestra, led by trumpeter Sean Jones, and she made her New Jersey Symphony debut during spring 2023 with Steven Mackey under the baton of Xian Zhang.
+Along with leading her own quartet and co-leading Olatuja, Alicia is in demand as a side musician from some of jazz’s most admired artists.
+She is the featured vocalist in the touring ensemble of pianist Billy Child’s Map to the Treasure: Reimagining Laura Nyro recording.
+She recorded on bassist Christian McBrides’ album The Movement Revisited: A Portrait of Four Icons, and performed with drummer Ulysses Owens, Jr. on his Songs of Freedom, commissioned by Jazz at Lincoln Center, which featured the music of Abbey Lincoln, Joni Mitchell and Nina Simone.
+In 2024, she toured South Africa with Carnegie Hall’s NYO Jazz Orchestra, led by trumpeter Sean Jones, and she made her New Jersey Symphony debut during spring 2023 with Steven Mackey under the baton of Xian Zhang.

 In addition to her career as a performing artist, Olatuja is also an exceptional educator.
 She’s taught at several schools including, The University of Texas, The University of Illinois, Baylor University, Snow College, and at several schools in Turkey, Serbia and Japan when she was on tour with the musical, La Mama Cantata, based on the life of theater director/producer Ellen Stewart.

-In 2021, during the pandemic, Olatuja - who is also a LPI certified Life Coach specializing in Vocal Empowerment - created the Vocal Breakthrough Academy: a 5 week online program where singers and non-singers who are looking to break through self-doubt and comparison learn how to authentically connect with themselves and others through singing so they can transform their voices while using singing as a vehicle for personal-development.
+In 2021, during the pandemic, Olatuja - who is also a LPI certified Life Coach - created the Vocal Breakthrough Academy: a 5 week online program where singers and non-singers who are looking to break through self-doubt and comparison learn how to authentically connect with themselves and others through singing so they can transform their voices while using singing as a vehicle for personal-development.

 Click on image to view larger or download